 Currently I am now 4 months post explant surgery and I am feeling so much better.
 I am so happy with the way my breasts recovered and look now.
 It feels so nice to be natural again.
 I have up and down days but more good than bad.
 A lot of my symptoms I experienced before have disappeared, including my anxiety and panic attacks.
 Some symptoms come back after I have a bad detox reaction or if I eat the wrong foods but will then disappear again.
 I feel my best when I am very strict with my diet, sleep 9-10 hours and don’t have too much stress in my life.
 I still can’t do a lot of things that I could do before getting breast implants, like having a drink with my girlfriends or doing anything too strenuous.
 I feel like the boring, unsocial person most of the time but it is just not worth it to me to do the wrong things and it set me back for a few weeks.
 It is hard for me to go away on a holiday or go out anywhere to eat, as I still react to so many different foods and I need to keep on my strict diet to feel good.
 Healing my stomach is my highest priority at the moment.
 I still have insomnia some nights and get fatigue if I do too much in one day, but looking back before my surgery I felt like I was on my deathbed, so I have come so far within 4 months.
 I still have reactions if I am exposed to low levels of chemicals, so I have to make sure that all of my makeup, house and cleaning products, drinking water, perfume etc. is all certified organic and free from harsh chemicals.
 If I go to a shopping centre or somewhere with a large group of people with different smells of perfumes etc., it will set me off and I will get fatigue, headaches and brain fog.
 I am detoxing myself slowly with supplements and colonics and I am also doing acupuncture twice a week.
 It is a very time consuming and a mentally draining process to say the least but it is inevitable and something I have to do if I want to fully recover.
 I have also started to exercise again slowly which is huge for me, as I couldn’t do anything for 8 months before.
 I sometimes get very emotional about the fact that I haven’t fully recovered straight away but I understand that it won’t happen overnight as I had those toxic things in my body for 5 years, taxing my organs, tissues and body systems and it can take a long time for your body to heal.
 I can’t wait until I am feeling like a normal person again and not having to revolve my life around how I will be feeling on that day.
 I also will definitely not be taking my health for granted anymore.

-As much as this was such a horrible experience that I had to go through and I am still going through there are definitely some positive things to come out of this for me.
+As much as this was the toughest thing so far that life has thrown me, I am glad that I went through this experience.
 I have learnt so much about health, my body and myself and I am so grateful for that.
-It has led me to a career in the health industry and I am definitely going to come out of this experience a better person.
+It has led me to a career in the health industry and I have definitely come out of this experience a better person.
 My main aim in posting my story is to spread awareness about breast implant illness and hope that people can share my story to friends and family, so I can help women overcome their experiences with the same problem and hopefully stop some women going ahead with the surgery, because if I had read a story like this before my surgery and knew what silicone was made from, I wouldn’t have went ahead with my surgery.
 I am still not sure as to why some people get sick and some don’t, and this remains a mystery to me and many others.
 Maybe it is because of different genetics, lifestyle and environment.
 From what I have gathered from online websites and forums, it can take some ladies 30 years to develop symptoms, so it is a scary thought to think that eventually everyone with breast implants will get sick.
 I hope this is not the case but I urge anyone who starts to develop mysterious symptoms to get them removed before it gets to a debilitating state.

 If you would like any more information on this topic I would highly recommend going to www.healingbreastimplantillness.com , http://www.thenakedtruthaboutbreastimplants.com and reading the book “The Naked Truth about breast implant illness” by Dr. Susan Kolb.
 Please share my story with as many people as you can, you never know whose life you might save.
 I will keep you all updated with my process as I go along and if you have any questions or anything you want to share about this topic, please feel free to write a comment below or you can always email me on [email protected]